Nyagah-Tech/password-locker/README.md

 # The Akan Name Engine

 ## Description
+The password locker is an apllication that helps a user keep in track all password of his various accounts. the user can create new Account using the application and request the application to generate a password for the acoount.the user can also delete credentials of old accounts that eh/she nolonger need.
 ## Setup/Installation Requirements
 For this application to learn well ensure you have an updated browser and also you should be an english literate.
 ## Known Bugs